miguelmota/miguelmota.github.io/content/blog/understanding-stableswap-curve.md

 - A shallow tangent (more horizontal), means less Y for X tokens (because Y is more expensive due to lower supply)
 - A steeper tangent (more vertical), means more Y for X tokens (because Y is cheaper due to more supply)

-In an order book, the more we buy a token, then the more we travel up the curve.
+In an order book; the more we buy a token, then the more we travel up the curve.
 The price and volume are set by each trader.

-In AMM, the _xy=k_ equation and depth of the pool determine the slippage.
+In an AMM, the _xy=k_ equation and depth of the pool determine the slippage.

 If Alice sold 50 `X` tokens initially (instead of two separate 25 X tokens and 25 X tokens sells)